zainabkhtn786/Spotify-SQL-PROJECT-/README.md

 This project explores a Spotify dataset containing details about tracks, albums, and artists.
 The primary goal is to apply SQL queries for data extraction, aggregation, and pattern identification.

 #### 🚀 Objectives
-Explore and understand the dataset.
-Perform SQL queries of varying complexity (easy & medium levels).
-Derive insights using aggregation and joins.
+a.Explore and understand the dataset. b.Perform SQL queries of varying complexity (easy & medium levels). c.Derive insights using aggregation and joins.
-Create basic visualizations to represent key trends.

 #### 📂 Dataset Description
 The dataset consists of the following attributes:

 🎤 artist: The performer of the track.

 🎵 track: The song name.
 💽 album: The album name.
 📊 album_type: Whether it’s a single or album.